How2Power.com

 Fun facts about ECCE:

-• Attendance has grown from about 700 attendees at the first ECCE in San Jose in 2009 to over 1800 attendees at ECCE 2019 in Baltimore, MD.
+• Attendance has grown from about 700 attendees at the first ECCE in San Jose in 2009 to 2000 attendees at ECCE 2023 in Nashville.
 (Editor’s note: Despite the growth, I find the conference maintains a very friendly atmosphere.)

 Meet the following HOW2POWER Supporters at ECCE